endojs/endo-e2e-tests/matrix/README.md

 - `run-endo` - Runs only endo tests - useful when switching endo versions
 - `generate` - Collects `./results/*` and generates the table.md file
 - `update-endo` - installs latest endo packages used in tests
+- bun is not included in `build` by default and has to be used with `npm run build:bun` after it's been installed on the machine.

 ## Bundler Configurations